Facebook Pixel Join us Tuesday, October 28 for AUD's Fall 2025 Virtual Open House for Graduate Programs Opens a new window

 – 1 Math course

-• The Architectural Studies major will consider sophomore level transfers (applicants with less than 60/90 transferable units).
-Please refer to the Transfer resources webpage for more information about sophomore transfers.
+• The Architectural Studies major will consider sophomore level transfers (applicants with fewer than 60/90 transferable units).
+Please refer to our FAQ about sophomore transfers.

 Applying to the Architectural Studies major is a two-part process:

 • By November 30: Submit the UC Undergraduate Application to apply for admission to UCLA.
 Make sure you list Architectural Studies as your first choice major to UCLA.
-Once you have completed your UC Undergraduate Application you will receive your UC Application ID via a confirmation email.
-The submission portal opens on November 1 and closes on November 30.
 There is no rolling admission or early decision/action.

 The Supplemental Application requirements for Transfer Applicants include: